12 Great Examples of How To Respond to Customer Complaints

 Within just a few minutes, the Delta Hotels Twitter handle had reached out:

-Mr. McCready was leaving the hotel that day, but the hotel went out of their way to find out where he was going to next and leave him a lovely surprise in his room for when he arrived.
+Mr. McCready was leaving the hotel that day, but the hotel went out of its way to find out where he was going to next and leave him a lovely surprise in his room for when he arrived.
 Delta Hotels could have just called it a wash: they didn’t need to find out where he was going and go out of their way to do something nice for him.
 They went the extra mile, and now Mike is a fan for life.

 Video game companies aren’t always synonymous with excellent customer experience.
 But Xbox has a fully-staffed team on Twitter that regularly monitors and looks for customer issues.
 Their response times are always quick, and their replies are thorough and detailed.